Tyers River

-The Tyers River is a perennial river of the West Gippsland catchment, located in the West Gippsland region of the Australian state of Victoria.
+The Tyers River is a perennial river of the West Gippsland catchment, in the West Gippsland region of the Australian state of Victoria.

 Course and features

 The Tyers River rises below Talbot Peak, part of the Great Dividing Range, within the Baw Baw National Park at an elevation of 1240 m and descends steeply.
 At Tyers Junction the river is joined by the confluence of the Tyers River West Branch that drains the eastern slopes of Mount Mueller from an elevation of 1130 m and the Tyers River East Branch that drains the southern slopes of Talbot Peak from an elevation of 551 m.
 The river flows in a highly meandering course generally south, then south by east, through the Moondarra State Park, joined by one minor tributary, before reaching its confluence with the Latrobe River west of in the Latrobe City local government area.
 The river descends 1200 m over its 57 km course.

+The river name comes from the Crown Land Commissioner for Gippsland circa late 1880s, Charles J. Tyers.

 The Tyers River is impounded by the Moondarra Reservoir, at the junction of the Tyers River and Jacobs Creek.
 The 30400 e3m3 reservoir is predominantly used to augment domestic water supplies.

 The Tyers River sub-catchment area is managed by the West Gippsland Catchment Management Authority.